Andry925/Second-semester/README.md

 The fifth, choose the directory for mainfolder, **_type full path to directory_**.

-The sixth, choose the path from where your files will be copied at, **_also enter full path".
+The sixth, choose the path from where your files will be copied at, **_also enter full path_".

 The last one, decide whether you want to delete these files or not, **_press Yes, if so_**.